InnerSourceCommons/managing-innersource-projects/measuring/areas.md

 that can be analyzed.
 Traditional analysis are focused on code metrics, while the activity, community and process are key components to take into account.
-This handbook brings into context those areas not that well studied, but key when inner sourcing: community and process.
+This handbook brings into context those areas not that well studied, but key for InnerSource: community and process.

-Inner source is basically all about direct interactions between developers, removing all of the hierarchical aspects remaining in the middle.
+InnerSource is basically all about direct interactions between developers, removing all of the hierarchical aspects remaining in the middle.
 It is all about creating communities and building social networks that allow the knowledge to fly around.
-Inner source is about leaving developers to work with other developers (D2D) jumping over the traditional hierarchies.
+InnerSource is about leaving developers to work with other developers (D2D) jumping over the traditional hierarchies.
 This helps to increase the development activity, break silos of information and allow innovation within the